browniefed/screencasts/animated/scripts/animatedvalue.md

 `Animated.Value` is a special wrapper around a number.
 In it's basic form it's just a number, however it has a lot of methods that can be used to make many complex animations.

-Rendering an `Animated.View` with an `Animated.Value` will always result in the basic number being returned and passed into your style.
+Rendering an `Animated.View` with an `Animated.Value` will always result in the `Animated.Value` resolving to its basic number form and being applied to the style.

 ### SECTION 2: Explain Animated.View